ALNSynergy: a graph convolutional network with multi-representation alignment for drug synergy prediction: Experiments and Discussion

-In addition, it should be noted that the overall performance of the GCNMRA model has been improving as the $\alpha$ value increases.
-When the $\alpha$ value is 1, the AUPR evaluation metrics value of the GCNMRA model is the same as the GCNMRA model when the $\alpha$ value is 0, while the AUC and ACC evaluation metrics have increased by 1.1\% and 1.2\% respectively.
+In addition, it should be noted that the overall performance of the ALNSynergy model has been improving as the $\alpha$ value increases.
+When the $\alpha$ value is 1, the AUPR evaluation metrics value of the ALNSynergy model is the same as the ALNSynergy model when the $\alpha$ value is 0, while the AUC and ACC evaluation metrics have increased by 1.1\% and 1.2\% respectively.

-From the analysis of the above experimental results, it can be concluded that the multi-representation alignment function in equation (7) can be used to improve the quality of drug representation and cell line representation, thereby improving the performance of the GCNMRA model.
+From the analysis of the above experimental results, it can be concluded that the multi-representation alignment function in equation (7) can be used to improve the quality of drug representation and cell line representation, thereby improving the performance of the ALNSynergy model.
 This validates the effectiveness of this innovative element.
 However, it should be noted that the value of the loss weight $\alpha$ needs to be set carefully.